Five Worldviews:

 1. Worldviews: Windows to the World

-Examining the world today in what Dr. Ames calls the Global Wave, she identifies five distinct and often contentious worldviews: indigenous, traditional, progressive, globalized, and transformative.
+Examining the world today through what Dr. Ames calls the Global Wave, she identifies five distinct and often contentious worldviews: indigenous, traditional, progressive, globalized, and transformative.
 This introductory chapter defines and describes each worldview while exploring why they are so deeply entrenched.
 In an increasingly interconnected world, understanding people with differing worldviews is essential.

 -